 About a week after the birth of the baby, I make a home visit to talk about the birth experience and to answer any questions she may have, whether it pertains to the emotional or physical well-being of the new mother or baby.
 This is a perfect opportunity for me to provide a nurturing environment.

-My labor support services include up to two prenatal visits, assistance with birth plans and birth options, telephone and email contact during pregnancy and after birth and a home visit after the birth.
-I charge a flat fee of $400 which can be paid in full or divided up over a period of time agreed upon between the client and myself.
-Full payment is due at the time of the home visit in the postpartum period.
+My labor support services include (2) one-hour prenatal visits, assistance with birth plans and birth options, telephone and email contact during pregnancy and after birth and a one-hour home visit after the birth.
+I charge a flat fee of $800 which can be paid in full or divided up over a period of time agreed upon between the client and myself.
+Full payment is due by your 36th week.
+I charge a separate fee of $150 for placenta encapsulation.
+I do placenta encapsulation for doula clients as well as non-doula clients.
+In addition to birth doula support, I also provide postpartum care in the home for $30 per hour between 9am and 9pm or $40 per hour between 9pm and 9am, in increments of 4 to 10 hours.

 It is my goal to provide undivided attention to each of my clients in labor.
 To that end, I accept clients according to their due dates and with careful attention to the number of clients due in a given month.
-I do have a back-up doula available in the event that I am unable to attend a birth, and I will gladly provide each of my clients her name and pertinent information at the time of our prenatal visits.
-She is someone I have chosen very carefully and would personally welcome into my own birth environment.
+I do have back-up doulas in the community available in the event that I am unable to attend a birth, and I will gladly provide each of my clients their names and pertinent information at the time of our prenatal visits.
+They are doulas I have chosen carefully and trust to care for my clients.
 You will be notified in the event that my back-up doula is taking my place.
+For postpartum doula care, I am flexible and will work with each family to determine their needs.
+Perhaps, it is only one scheduled visit at a time, an afternoon to help catch up with sleep or household chores.
+Maybe it is several weeks in a row for either daytime support or overnight care.
+If I get called away for a birth, I will let you know as soon as I can.
+It may be possible that I make up the time missed.